colinalford/blog/readme.md

 # My Blog

+##UPDATE
+This project became the blog2 repo and is now hosted online at www.colinalford.com.

 ## Project
 The goal of this project is to build a working blog with the MEAN stack.
 When finished, this will be the first project where I have built the back and frontend myself without any guidance from a tutorial.